-After the offloading handler addresses a given PIM instruction, it may have to perform load/store operations and consequently have memory addresses shared along others PIM instances or even CPUs.
-To cope with this data coherence problem, some designs opt for not offer a solution in hardware, requiring the programmer to explicit manage coherence or mark PIM data as non-cacheable [3, 5, 4, 12].
-In other approaches [7], the coherence is kept within the first data cache level of each PIM core taking use of a MESI protocol directory inside the Dynamic Random Access Memory (DRAM) logic layer.
+After the offloading handler addresses a given PIM instruction, it may have to perform load/store operations and consequently have memory addresses shared along with other PIM instances or even CPUs.
+To cope with this data coherence problem, some designs opt for not offer a solution in hardware, requiring the programmer to explicit manage coherence or mark PIM data as non-cacheable [3-5, 13].
+In other approaches [8], the coherence is kept within the first data cache level of each PIM core taking use of a MESI [20] protocol directory inside the Dynamic Random Access Memory (DRAM) logic layer.
 In this solution, coherence stats are updated only after the PIM kernel's execution: PIM cores send a message to the main processor informing it all the accessed data addresses.
 The main memory directory is checked, and if there is a conflict, the PIM kernel rolls back its changes, all cache lines used by the kernel are written back into the main memory, and the PIM device restarts its execution.
 Other methodologies use protocols based on single-block-cache restriction policy [4], which utilizes last level cache tags.
 To guarantee coherence, special PIM memory fence instructions (pfence) must surround shared memory regions code.
-On [4], a special module called PEI Managment Unit (PMU) maps the read and written addresses by all PIM elements using a read-write lock mechanism and monitors the cache blocks accesses issuing requests for back-invalidation (for writing PEIs) or back-writeback (for reading PEIs).
-All PEI instructions access the TLB as normal load/store instructions.
-Alternatively, some PIM designs put caches, TLB and Memory Management Unit (MMU) within each memory vault to perform addressing translations [11].
-In this case, cache coherence is maintained by a three-step protocol: The Streaming Machine (SMT) that requested the instruction offloading pushes all memory update traffic from itself to memory before it sends the offloading request.
-Second, the memory stack SMT invalidates its private data cache.
-Third, memory stack SM sends all its modified data cache lines to the SMT Graphic Processing Unit (GPU) that subsequently gets the latest version of data from memory.
+On [4], to allow PEI (PIM Enable Instructions) operations, a special module called PEI Management Unit (PMU) maps the read and written addresses by all PIM elements using a read-write lock mechanism and monitors the cache blocks accesses issuing requests for backinvalidation (for writing PEIs) or back-writeback (for reading PEIs).
+Although this design modifies the last level cache and limits its access, the advantage of this design is that PEI instructions access the Translation Look-aside Buffer (TLB) as normal load/store instructions.
+Alternatively, some PIM designs put caches, TLB and Memory Management Unit (MMU) within each memory vault to perform addressing translations [12].
+In this case, cache coherence is maintained by a threestep protocol: The Streaming Machine (SM) that requested the instruction offloading pushes all memory update traffic from itself to memory before it sends the offloading request.
+Second, the memory stack SM invalidates its private data cache.
+Third, memory stack SM sends all its modified data cache lines to the SM Graphic Processing Unit (GPU) that subsequently gets the latest version of data from memory.

-2.3 Managing communication
+2.3 Managing Communication

 Each PIM exposes an interface to the host CPU and, due to the absence of a standard model or even a protocol for this interface, most current works in the field of PIM research adopt their models to implement and handle CPU-PIM and PIM-PIM communication.
-Since PIM units are commonly seen by host CPU as co-processors, Host-PIM communication is treated in the literature by taking use the memory channel to pass instructions/commands from CPU to PIM units [11, 4, 7].
+Since PIM units are commonly seen by host CPU as co-processors, Host-PIM communication is treated in the literature by taking use the memory channel to pass instructions/commands from CPU to PIM units [4, 8, 12].
 Some PIM approaches do not have communication among units.
-In these cases, there is not PIM-PIM communication because they either have separated memory chips and do not perform computation over external memory addresses [11], or they have fixed address ranges without shared memory locations [16].
-In other works, where there is PIM-PIM communication, it is managed by MESI-based modified protocols in a similar way which MultiProcessor System-on-Chip (MPSoC) do [4].
+In these cases, there is not PIM-PIM communication because they either have separated memory chips and do not perform computation over external memory addresses [12], or they have fixed address ranges without shared memory locations [17].
+In other works, where there is PIM-PIM communication, it is managed by MESI-based modified protocols in a similar way which Multi-Processor System-on-Chip (MPSoC) do [4].
+Similarly, by adopting traditional protocols (e.g. OpenMP), it is possible to share memory, and therefore communicate through it.
+However, a performance penalty must be considered since the shared memory, in this case, is the main memory (typically DRAM).